The vast world of science is filled with captivating stories waiting to be told.

 4. Decide on Your Domain Name

-Now that you’ve chosen your blogging platform, it’s time to decide what you will call your new science blog.
+Now that you’ve chosen your blogging platform, it’s time for the next step on how to start a science blog – deciding what you will call it.

 The domain name is your new blog’s address on the internet.
 Although it can be different from what you call your WordPress blog, it’s good to keep the blog name and domain name the same to avoid confusing your visitors.